marcobevilacqua94/geodata-demo/README.md

 Make sure to install an updated version of JDK & Maven in your local machine

 Step 2: download maven dependencies
 If you are using an IDE ex: Eclipse.
-You can click on the project -> update the project to download all the dependencies related to this project ( pom.xml)
+You can click on the project -> update the project to download all the dependencies related to this project (pom.xml)

+Step 3: Put your host, username and password of couchbase in applicaiton.properties

-Step 3: Run your backend project
+Step 4: Run your backend project

 Frontend Environment: